rjmags1/algorithms-practice/leetcode/9_palindrome_number.md

 ```

 ## Notes
-- There is another solution where only half of the original number's digits get reversed, but it requires handling several other edge cases while only reducing the above solution's time complexity in half.
+- There is another solution where only half of the original number's digits get reversed, but it requires handling several other edge cases while only reducing the above solution's time complexity by a constant factor (half).